Achievable logoAchievable logo

 Recordkeeping and the OSJ

-As discussed above, FINRA requires member firms (e.g., broker-dealers) to keep customer complaints and any documents relating to its resolution on file for four years.
+As discussed above, FINRA requires member firms (e.g., broker-dealers) to keep customer complaints and any documents relating to their resolution on file for four years.
 These complaint files are maintained at the firm’s Office of Supervisory Jurisdiction (OSJ), which is a branch office with supervisory capabilities and duties.
-Each firm’s OSJ must create and maintain those protocols to ensure the firm complies with all relevant regulations.
+Each firm’s OSJ must create and maintain protocols to ensure the firm complies with all relevant regulations.
 Every firm must establish an OSJ; many large firms maintain several OSJs.

 Lawsuits, mediation, & arbitration